jolin-io/WhereTraits.jl/README.md

   In the function body you see that this outer function extracts extra information according to the extended where-syntax.
 Lets go through the arguments one by one

-  1. `Traits.InternalState.TraitsSingleton()` is a helper type indicating that this is a call to a traits inner function
+  1. `WhereTraits.InternalState.TraitsSingleton()` is a helper type indicating that this is a call to a traits inner function
-  2. `Tuple{Traits.Syntax.Parsing._BetweenCurliesAndArgs,Any}` is the complete function signature of the outer function, with an additional helper `_BetweenCurliesAndArgs` to deal with TypeParameters of UnionAll types (whereupon which you can also define function calls and hence `@traits`)
+  2. `Tuple{WhereTraits.Syntax.Parsing._BetweenCurliesAndArgs,Any}` is the complete function signature of the outer function, with an additional helper `_BetweenCurliesAndArgs` to deal with TypeParameters of UnionAll types (whereupon which you can also define function calls and hence `@traits`)
   3. `a1` is the first actual argument (after this `a2`, `a3` and etc. could follow in principle)
-  4. `Traits.Syntax.Rendering._BetweenArgsAndTypeVars()` is again a helper type to distinguish args from typevariables
+  4. `WhereTraits.Syntax.Rendering._BetweenArgsAndTypeVars()` is again a helper type to distinguish args from typevariables
   5. `T1` is a type parameter (again here `T2`, `T3`, etc. would follow if there are more typeparameters)
-  6. `Traits.Syntax.Rendering._BetweenTypeVarsAndTraits()` is another helper, now separating the traits definitions
+  6. `WhereTraits.Syntax.Rendering._BetweenTypeVarsAndTraits()` is another helper, now separating the traits definitions
   7. `Val{isodd(a1)}()` here comes our first actual trait definition (if you define more traits, they would follow here)
   8. `; kwargs...` at last all kwargs are just passed through (dispatch on kwargs is not yet supported)

   All these arguments are passed on to the inner function, which is defined next.

-2. The second function is this inner function `function foo(::Traits.InternalState.TraitsSingleton, ::Type{Tuple{Traits.Syntax._BetweenCurliesAndArgs,Any}}, a, ::Traits.Syntax._BetweenArgsAndTypeVars, var"'T1'"::Any, ::Traits.Syntax._BetweenTypeVarsAndTraits, var"'Val{isodd(a1)}()'"::Val{true})`.
+2. The second function is this inner function `function foo(::WhereTraits.InternalState.TraitsSingleton, ::Type{Tuple{WhereTraits.Syntax._BetweenCurliesAndArgs,Any}}, a, ::WhereTraits.Syntax._BetweenArgsAndTypeVars, var"'T1'"::Any, ::WhereTraits.Syntax._BetweenTypeVarsAndTraits, var"'Val{isodd(a1)}()'"::Val{true})`.

   Here we do the actual full traits dispatch, specifying a dispatch type for each of the arguments we just put into the inner functions.
 Let's again go through each single argument:

-  1. `::Traits.InternalState.TraitsSingleton` dispatches on the singleton type to make sure this does not conflict with any other methods defined for this function
+  1. `::WhereTraits.InternalState.TraitsSingleton` dispatches on the singleton type to make sure this does not conflict with any other methods defined for this function
-  2. `::Type{Tuple{Traits.Syntax._BetweenCurliesAndArgs,Any}}` dispatches on the signature of the outer function, again adding support for types with Type-parameters which is why you see this extra type `Traits.Syntax._BetweenCurliesAndArgs`.
-If you would have dispatch for say `function MyType{Int, Bool}(a::Any, b::Any)` this would look like `::Type{Tuple{Int, Bool, Traits.Syntax._BetweenCurliesAndArgs,Any, Any}}` respectively
+  2. `::Type{Tuple{WhereTraits.Syntax._BetweenCurliesAndArgs,Any}}` dispatches on the signature of the outer function, again adding support for types with Type-parameters which is why you see this extra type `WhereTraits.Syntax._BetweenCurliesAndArgs`.
+If you would have dispatch for say `function MyType{Int, Bool}(a::Any, b::Any)` this would look like `::Type{Tuple{Int, Bool, WhereTraits.Syntax._BetweenCurliesAndArgs,Any, Any}}` respectively
   3. `a` is just the standard argument, which was of type `Any`.

     Hereafter, other arguments would follow.

-  4. `::Traits.Syntax._BetweenArgsAndTypeVars` is again a helper for dispatch separation
+  4. `::WhereTraits.Syntax._BetweenArgsAndTypeVars` is again a helper for dispatch separation
   5. `var"'T1'"::Any` corresponds to the normal standard TypeParameter, here of type Any.

     It was renamed into `var"'T1'"`, because it is actually nowhere used in the function body.
 If you would have used the TypeVariable `T1`, it is named plainly `T1`.